somebloke1/chroma_mcp_server/docs/developer_guide.md

 This guide provides instructions for developers working on the `chroma-mcp-server` codebase, including setup, testing, building, and releasing.

+**Note on Ongoing Development:** This project is actively implementing the features outlined in the `docs/refactoring/local_rag_pipeline_plan_v4.md` roadmap, particularly focusing on the foundational Phase 1 capabilities (automated indexing, chat logging, working memory).
+Contributions towards the later phases (automated training, deployment) are welcome, but please coordinate with the project maintainers.

 ## Development Environment Setup

 This project uses [Hatch](https://hatch.pypa.io/) for development and package management.